Take advantage of a quick and simple application process for a short term loan with K24.

 How do K24 short term loans work?

 - Loan amount terms.
 The first step in the process involves you selecting how much you want to borrow and for how long.
 The maximum you’ll be able to borrow the first time you take out a loan is $600, but you may be able to borrow more the next time you borrow.
-The repayment terms are for between 16 and 35 days.
+The repayment terms are for between 16-30 days.

 - Register and confirm your details.
 This step involves you providing your personal information so it can be scored by the K24 10,000 point data scoring system.
 You will also need to provide your bank account details so they are able to access a ‘read only’ copy of your account to determine your eligibility to receive a loan.